With Women's Rights As A Focus, Attention Turns To Gillibrand

 "Sometimes you're in the right place at the right time," says Paterson.
 "That consoling and yet strong support she gave me that moment stuck in my mind for a month-and-a-half, until I appointed her U.S. senator."

-There were, to be sure, many other reasons Paterson picked Gillibrand: After his initial favorite, Caroline Kennedy, had withdrawn from the running, Paterson was looking for a woman and an upstate New Yorker.
+There were, to be sure, many other reasons Paterson picked Gillibrand: After his initial favorite, Caroline Kennedy, withdrew from the running, Paterson was looking for a woman and an upstate New Yorker.
 Gillibrand had only been in Congress since 2007, but she fit the bill.

 Now, nine years later, Gillibrand has held the New York Senate seat longer than Clinton did.